ErichHeinemann/ESP32-Audio-Tests-ML/ESP32Core0_TEST_I2C_ssd1306_ADS11115_MIDI_PCF8574/readme.md

 <h3>Minor Changes and Milestones:</h3>
-2021-08-03 Accent works well, Display optimized to show the values in an acceptable way
+2021-08-03 Accent works well, Display optimized to show the values in an acceptable way 2021-08-15 Change of Soundset works, Reverb works, Delay works and alle effects are controlable by the Pots and Buttons, SSD1306 and SH1106 are both supported.
+I replaced the small 0.96" SSD1306 display with a 1.3" SH1106!

 <hr>
 <h3>Lab-Board Components</h3>